Ecology of Birds in Winter

 Expect, and come prepared for, extremely cold conditions and deep snow.
 Hiking in these conditions can be extremely difficult – students should be confident that they are in good physical condition.

-Many boreal birds, including birds that eat seed, fruit, small mammals, and mid-sized mammals, show dramatic winter eruptions southward.
-These eruptions are periodic and illustrate important dynamics of winter ecology of high latitude birds.
-Review evidence for boreal bird eruptions and the causes and consequences of erupting bird populations.
+Many boreal birds, including birds that eat seed, fruit, small mammals, and mid-sized mammals, show dramatic winter irruptions southward.
+These irruptions are periodic and illustrate important dynamics of winter ecology of high latitude birds.
+Review evidence for boreal bird irruptions and the causes and consequences of irrupting bird populations.

 Cold and Thermoregulation in Birds — Sebi